 NPR's Jacki Lyden recently went out with the vice squad on a sting operation and she reports that for street walkers in Nashville, sometimes the way back into society begins with arrest.
 And first, though, a warning about this story.
 It contains graphic language and imagery.

-Detective MATTHEW DIXON (Nashville Police Department): We're approximately about three miles from the center of downtown Nashville.
+MATTHEW DIXON: We're approximately about three miles from the center of downtown Nashville.

 JACKI LYDEN: This stretch of Dickerson Pike in Nashville is relentlessly forlorn - a string of low-slung motels, bail bond joints, payday loan storefronts.